Dhruv-Techapps/acf-docs/docs/action.md

 If you want to control the time between each repeat you can provide repeat-interval as well.

 {% include_relative float-number-example.md %}

+---
+## Columns Filter
+If you dont want any specific column you can hide/show the same from table view.

+---
+## Export & Import
+You can export and import whole list of actions of configuration anytime and keep it as backup.

+{:.bd-callout .bd-callout-danger}
+> #### Warning
+> Import functionality will override all current actions.
+Make sure before performing this operation